opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 The prompt consists of two parts:

 - `${parameters.prompt.prefix}`: Describes what the AI Assistant can do.
 You can change this parameter based on your use case.
 For example `You are a professional data analyst.
-You will always answer question based on the tool response first.
+You will always answer questions based on the tool response first.
 If you don't know the answer, just say you don't know.`
 - `${parameters.prompt.suffix}`: This is the main part that defines the tools, chat history, prompt format instructions, a question, and a scratchpad.

 The default `prompt.suffix` is the following: